There are so many different kinds of

 With those options, also remember that many of them require quite

-a front-end commitment financially (or debt in the long run) and also
+a front-end commitment financially (or debt in the long run) and

 a huge commitment of your busy lifestyle time.